QuantGen/G2F_RESOURCES/ExternalWeatherData.md

-### G2F weather data
+### External weather data

-The following script allows to read G2F weather data for the locations that were evaluated in 2018 and 2019.
+The following script downloads weather data for each trial location, from sowing to harvesting.
-It also calculates daily mean temperature and daily accumulated rainfall.
+The data come from two external weather networks: ASOS and NOAA.

 ```r

 ```